Sharing an Exotic Meal as a Trigger of Intercultural Dialogue. Guest post by Mine Krause.

 Mine Krause graduated with a double Ph.D. in Comparative Literature from the Universities of Bayreuth (Germany) and Pau (France) in 2009.
 She has worked as an assistant in the Literature and Linguistics departments of Bayreuth, Ankara, and Granada.

-Being of Turkish-German origin, she has meanwhile specialized on Turkish literature.
+Being of Turkish-German origin, she has developed a particular research interest in cross-cultural studies with a focus on intercultural identity.
 Her first article in this field appeared in the Journal of Turkish Literature and dealt with the culinary language of Elif Shafak’s novel Baba ve Piç.
 At the 22nd METU British Novelists Conference on Zadie Smith’s work in Ankara, she presented a comparative approach on in-between-identities in Zadie Smith’s White Teeth and Elif Shafak’s The Bastard of Istanbul.
 Her three articles “Tasting Interculturality: Culinary Visions of America in Elif Shafak’s The Bastard of Istanbul” (delivered as keynote at an international symposium in Shanghai), “From Separating to Uniting Hyphen: Hyphenated Identities in Gish Jen’s and Elif Shafak’s Novels” and “Intercultural Concepts of Identity” (co-written with Shen Weiwei) were published in 2019 in the 8th volume of Literature and Interculturality (1): Concepts, Applications, Interactions.

 Mine Krause’s article “Screaming Silence of Female Characters in Ayfer Tunç’s novel Dünya Ağrısı” on feminist issues was published in Monograf Journal 7.
 She writes book reviews and also regularly interviews Turkish writers, among them Sema Kaygusuz, Ece Temelkuran, Mehmet Eroğlu and Latife Tekin, for the Turkish literary magazine Artful Living.
-Her doctoral thesis on scandal and angst in the works of Albee, Pinter, Ionesco, and Genet was published by Peter Lang.
+Her doctoral thesis on scandal and angst in the works of Albee, Pinter, Ionesco, and Genet (2010) and her book Honor, Face, and Violence (2020), co-authored with Prof. Dr. Michael Steppat and Dr. Yan Sun, were published by Peter Lang.